Ivan-Ayub97/NextMask-FFmpeg/README.md

 # NextMask FFmpeg
 Developed by Iván Ayub

 NextMask FFmpeg is a robust desktop application designed for multimedia professionals and enthusiasts.
-It leverages the FFmpeg library to enhance and process video and audio files through an intuitive interface.
+It leverages the FFmpeg library to enhance and process video files through an intuitive interface.

 ---